oVirt/ovirt-site/source/feature/self-hosted-engine.html.md

 ### Limitations

-*   NFS/Gluster FS only (Block to be supported at a later stage)
+*   NFS FS only (Gluster and Block to be supported at a later stage)
 *   RHEV-H not supported
+*   Only one VM is deployed and managed by HA daemons (support for additional VMs to be added at a later stage).

 ### Operational Routine